September 12, 2014

-He or she is unneutered or unspayed.
-The urge to spray is extremely strong in an intact cat, and the simplest solution is to get yours neutered or spayed by five months of age before there's even a problem.
+The urge to spray is extremely strong in intact cats, and the simplest solution is to get yours neutered or spayed by five months of age, before there's even a problem.

-If you've adopted an unneutered adult cat, get him or her fixed as soon as possible.
-Neutering solves 90 percent of all marking issues, even in cats that have been doing it for a while.
-However, the longer you wait, the greater the risk you run of the surgery not doing the trick because the behavior is so ingrained
+If you've adopted an unneutered adult cat, get them fixed as soon as possible.
+Neutering solves most marking issues, even in cats that have been doing it for a while.
+However, the longer you wait, the greater the risk that marking behavior will be ingrained.

-Stress is a major cause of spraying.
-Cats are creatures of habit and many react really badly to the slightest change in their environment.
-This can include a new pet or new baby in the house, a new roommate, someone's absence, new furniture, moving, a strange cat in the yard, and so many other things we may never know.
+Cats are creatures of habit and many react badly to even slightest changes in their environment.
+This can include everything from a new pet or baby in the house, to a caretaker’s absence, a strange cat in the backyard and other environmental factors we don’t fully notice or understand.

 Marking territory with urine is your cat's way of dealing with stress.
-He feels anxious and is trying to relieve his anxiety by staking out his boundaries.
-Leaving his urine scent is the most emphatic way to say, "I'm stressed."
+They feel anxious and are trying to relieve their anxiety by staking out their boundaries.
+Leaving their urine scent is the most emphatic way to say, "I'm stressed."

 If you see signs of medical problems, get your cat to the vet immediately.
 Urinary tract problems are not only painful, they can be fatal.
-A cat whose urinary tract is blocked can die in hours or suffer irreversible organ damage from the buildup of toxins in his system.
-Don't wait around thinking it will clear up by itself or be fooled into thinking that your cat is constipated.
-It's most likely a urinary tract problem.
+A cat whose urinary tract is blocked can die in hours or suffer irreversible organ damage from the buildup of toxins in their system.
+Urinary tract problems don’t clear up by themselves and require urgent attention.

-It's a process of elimination, which means you will isolate one cat at a time to see if the inappropriate behavior stops while he's in isolation.
-This method isn't foolproof, however, because if the culprit's behavior is stress-induced, it may not occur if isolating him has removed him from the source of stress.
+Isolate one cat at a time to see if the inappropriate behavior stops while they're in isolation.
+This method isn't foolproof, however, because if the culprit's behavior is stress-induced, it may not occur if isolation has removed them from the source of stress.

 Now that we know who it is, what do we do about it?